harlan-zw/harlanzw.com/content/blog/2023-april.md

 <Image src="/april-fathom.png" alt="My April Fathom Traffic" />

-## Work Updates / Financials

-Time spent in front of a screen took a small hit, but still managed to get many hours in.

 ### Open-Source

-My open-source time was mostly spent being reactive.
-Trying to solve many of the issues coming in to my Nuxt modules.

 - ⌛ 70.75 hrs  (-17.25 hrs)
 - 💸 $1,013 AUD (+$226) - Had a payout from the Windi CSS project as it was sunset.